 Equality Federation won’t stop until all LGBTQ+ people are fully empowered and represented in their communities, experiencing full equality in their lives.

-State-based organizations across the country are making changes in the communities we call home -- where the work is hard, but the impact is great.
-Nearly every week, we hear about another victory that provides LGBT people with the protection, respect, and dignity they need and deserve, but far too often, these wins go unsung by the broader LGBT movement.
+State-based organizations across the country are making change in the communities we call home -- where the work is hard, but the impact is great.
+Nearly every week, we hear about another victory that provides LGBT people the protection, respect, and dignity they need and deserve.
+These wins build critical momentum in the fight for full and lasting equality -- but we don’t often hear about them.
+Far too often, they go unnoticed and uncelebrated by the broader LGBT movement.

 Executive Director Betsy Smith has been leading EqualityMaine for fourteen years.
 After securing many incredible wins for LGBT Mainers, she has announced that she will soon step down from her position.
 Before Betsy officially leaves the Federation family (though we'll always count her as one of our own), we wanted to learn everything we could from her work and experience.
 So we caught up with her to talk about her successful tenure at EqualityMaine.